ClickPost-logo-white

 Inventory financing is a method to raise working capital by using the inventory to be bought or existing inventory as collateral.
 Usually taken in the form of a credit line or a direct loan, this method of financing is typically used by newer and smaller companies that do not fulfill the criteria for a normal loan at financial institutions.

 The capital acquired through this method is used to inject fresh cash into the operational supply chain.
 This allows businesses to meet the demand in the market without having to handicap themselves due to the lack of capital.
-Some businesses also use this method to free up the capital that is tied up in existing inventory levels to finance immediate operational and purchasing requirements.

 While the interest rates are comparatively high, this method is quite effective for seasonal businesses.
 As these businesses do not enjoy the same demand and cash flow throughout the year, they can use their inventory as an asset to introduce additional cash flow into their businesses.
 Along with this, it also helps businesses raise quick cash in case of supply-demand fluctuations.